 Ingredient List Print Recipe

-- 2 pounds medium sized shrimp (@ 15 per pound)
+- 2 pounds medium sized shrimp (about 15 per pound)

 - 1 bay leaf